sketch Parlour – London’s Cheekiest Take on the Venerable Institution of High Tea

 sketch Parlour is one room among many at Sketch, each undoubtedly as eclectic as the next.
 We look forward to experiencing them all.

-(photos by Brad Auerbach)
+(images by Brad Auerbach)

 Recent Comments